Never Miss a Chance to Do the Most Good

 • Emails can go out on any day other than a THQ email

-• DHQ submit emails to Merkle 7 business days in advance, which dictates the below timeline
+• DHQ submits emails to Merkle in advance, which dictates the timeline below

-• This means that DHQ needs at least one week notice to prepare the email, on top of the 7 business day Merkle requirement (in case graphics need to be made, edits, approvals from DHQ/corps)
+• This means that DHQ needs at least one week's notice to prepare the email, on top of the Merkle requirement (in case graphics need to be made, edits, approvals from DHQ/corps)

-• Essentially, you need to fill out this with email details **two and a half weeks (12 business days)** in advance
+• Essentially, you need to fill this out with your email details in advance

-• For example, if you needed an email to go out on April 18, the form would need to be submitted by April 2 to get the email prepared and submitted to Merkle on time.
+• For example, if you needed an email to go out on April 18, the form would need to be submitted to get the email prepared and submitted to Merkle on time.

 Email Signatures